 FF Master

-FF Master is tracked on ui44 as a available humanoid robot from Faraday Future.
-The database currently records a listed price of $19,990, a release date of 2026-02-05, Up to 2 hours battery life, Not disclosed charging time, and a published stack that includes 3D LiDAR, Stereo RGB Cameras, and Interactive RGB Camera plus Wi-Fi and 4G.
+FF Master is tracked on ui44 as a active humanoid robot from Faraday Future.
+The database currently records a listed price of $19,990, a release date of 2026-02-04, Up to 2 hours battery life, Not disclosed charging time, and a published stack that includes 3D LiDAR, Stereo RGB Cameras, and Interactive RGB Camera plus Wi-Fi and Bluetooth.

-For privacy-focused reading, this page matters because it shows the concrete device surface behind the policy discussion.
-Use it to verify whether FF Master combines sensors and connectivity in a way that could change the in-home data footprint, and compare the listed capabilities such as Bipedal Walking, Autonomous Navigation, and Obstacle Avoidance with any cloud, app, or voice layers.
+For setup-friction reading, this page matters because it shows the physical and support burden behind the demo.
+Use it to verify whether FF Master has a credible day-one path across charging, control, recovery, battery limits, and listed capabilities such as Bipedal Walking, Autonomous Navigation, and Obstacle Avoidance.

 NEO